← Back to SmarterPlaylists

 How slots interact with context

-Context-aware objectives (order-by, variety, min-separation, max-match) track what's already been placed in the playlist.
+Context-aware objectives (order-by, variety, min-separation, max-match, match-max-run, range-max-run) track what's already been placed in the playlist.
 When an objective has a slot restriction, it only sees tracks from positions within its own slot range as context.
 This means two objectives of the same type with different slot ranges operate independently.

 For example, if you have "order-by energy ascending" for slots 1–25 and "order-by energy descending" for slots 26–50, the descending objective starts fresh at position 26 — it doesn't see the ascending run as context.
 This is what allows you to create energy arcs, V-shapes, and other non-monotonic patterns.